iterative/setup-cml/README.md

 and monitoring changing datasets.

-The [iterative/setup-cml](https://github.com/iterative/setup-cml) action is a JavaScript action that sets up [CML](https://cml.dev/) functions in your GitHub Actions workflow.
-It installs the specified version by `version` action input parameter.
+The [iterative/setup-cml](https://github.com/iterative/setup-cml) action is a JavaScript workflow that provides [CML](https://cml.dev/) functions in your GitHub Actions workflow.
+The action allows users to install CML without using the CML Docker container.

-The main difference between this and the CML container is that the latest can work also as a self-hosted runner with GPU capabilites and a cloud provisioner.
-As said this action only installs the [functions](#CML-functions) available in CML to generate comments, graphs and checks.
+This action gives you:
+- Functions like `cml-publish` and `cml-send-comment` for publishing data visualization and metrics from your CI workflow as comments in a pull request.
+- `cml-runner`, a function that enables workflows to provision cloud and on-premise computing resources for training models
+- The freedom 🦅 to mix and match CML with your favorite data science tools and environments

+Note that CML does not include DVC and its dependencies- for that, you want the [Setup DVC Action](https://github.com/iterative/setup-dvc).

 ## Usage

-This action can be run on `ubuntu-latest`, `macos-latest`.
+This action has been tested on `ubuntu-latest` and `macos-latest`.

-Basic:
+Basic usage:

 ```yaml
 steps: